ITOCHU Corporation

 -

-The company reports a time-bound commitment for compliance with "the policy components of GPSNR in the whole supply chain by 2050".
-No milestones or KPIs are provided and it is unclear if compliance is based on self-assessment by suppliers.
-Hence, only partial points.
+The company reports a time-bound commitment to compliance with the 'policy components of GPSNR in the whole supply chain by 2050'.
+No milestones or KPIs are reported, and it is unclear if compliance is based on self-assessment by suppliers only.

 -